 Research collaborations between IIASA and the United States of America (US) have been highly productive

-The US National Member Organization is the National Academy of Sciences, which partners with the Office of Science and Technology Policy and the National Science Foundation to promote cooperation with American scientists, research institutions, and government agencies.
-Opportunities for cooperation start with young PhD students from the US, who receive grants to participate in IIASA’s Young Scientists Summer Program, and extend up to institutional cooperation such as the IIASA Director General’s collaboration with Professor Jeffrey D. Sachs, Director of The Earth Institute, Columbia University, on achieving the sustainable development goals.
+The US National Member Organization is the National Academy of Sciences, which partners with the National Science Foundation to promote cooperation with American scientists, research institutions, and government agencies.
+Opportunities for cooperation start with young PhD students from the US, who receive grants to participate in the IIASA Young Scientists Summer Program, and extend up to institutional cooperation such as the IIASA Director General’s collaboration with Professor Jeffrey D. Sachs, Director of The Centre for Sustainable Development at the Earth Institute, Columbia University, on achieving the sustainable development goals.

 Diverse research partnerships range from technical modeling with the Energy Modeling Forum at Stanford University to policy advice to the US Environmental Protection Agency.
-Collaboration of US scientists with IIASA—facilitated by over 850 visits to and from IIASA, over 40 US nationals among IIASA’s staff, and regular scientific exchanges—has brought the Institute’s applied systems analysis and global perspective to issues ranging from US energy policies to projection of US demographic changes.
+Collaboration of US scientists with IIASA—facilitated by over 1200 visits to and from IIASA, and on average over 20 US nationals among IIASA staff yearly.
+Regular scientific exchanges—has brought the Institute’s applied systems analysis and global perspective to issues ranging from US energy policies to projection of US demographic changes.

 Research impact includes providing the intellectual underpinnings for the Climate and Clean Air Coalition, launched in 2012 by then US Secretary of State Hillary Clinton, and shaping the key objectives for the UN Secretary‑General’s Sustainable Energy for All initiative.

 International Institute for Applied Systems Analysis (IIASA)

 Phone: (+43 2236) 807 0 Fax:(+43 2236) 71 313